smartdevicelink/sdl_evolution/proposals/0071-remote-control-baseline.md

       <description>
         If subscribe is true, the head unit will register onInteriorVehicleData notifications for the requested moduelType.
         If subscribe is false, the head unit will unregister onInteriorVehicleData notifications for the requested moduelType.
-        If subscribe is not included, the subscription status of the app for the requested moduelType will remain unchanged.
+        If subscribe is not included, the subscription status for the requested moduelType will remain unchanged.
       </description>
     </param>
     <param name="appID" type="Integer" mandatory="true">